Bayham Old Abbey

 Before You Go

-Opening times: During 2024 the abbey is open daily from Good Friday on 29th March to 3rd November from 10am to 5pm, or until dusk if earlier.
+Opening times: During 2024 the abbey is open daily from Good Friday on 29th March to 30 Sept 10am - 5pm, 1 Oct - 31 Oct 10am -4pm.
 Short talks are available on Saturdays between these dates from 11am to 3pm.
-The bookshop is temporarily closed while we carry out some maintenance work.

 Parking: There is a small car park on site about 25 metres from the entrance with a loose gravel surface.